Home GM 6.2L EcoTec3 L86/L87 Engine

 Here is the list of the most common Chevy/GMC 6.3L V8 EcoTec3 engine problems:

-• Lifters collapse and bent pushrods caused by AFM system
+• Lifters collapse and bent pushrods caused by the AFM system

 • Direct injection related problems (HP pump and direct injectors failure)